GeoMOER/geoAI/docs/units/_unit02/unit02-03_digitize_training_areas.md

 {% include figure image_path="/assets/images/unit02/step4_draw_polygon.png" alt="Draw first polygon" %}

 After you place your last point, right click to finish drawing the polygon.
 This will finalize the feature and open the Feature Attributes dialogue menu.
-Here, you can assign the characteristics of that polygon to it -- in this case, the polygon is located in the region "Marburg-Biedenkopf" and belongs to the category "Private".
+Here, you can assign the characteristics of that polygon to it -- in this case, the polygon is located in the region "Marburg-Biedenkopf" and belongs to the class "building".

 {% include figure image_path="/assets/images/unit02/step5_assign_attributes.png" alt="Fill in attribute entries" %}